A lot or a little?

 Is it any good?

-The movie offers a unique version of the Austen classic in that it draws on the contrasts between the upscale neighborhood of Beverly Hills and East Los Angeles’ prominent Mexican-American community as a way to illustrate class distinctions.
+The movie offers a unique version of the Austen classic Sense and Sensibility.
+It effectively draws on the contrasts between the upscale neighborhood of Beverly Hills and East Los Angeles’ prominent Mexican-American community as a way to illustrate class distinctions.
 But the poignant loss of the sisters’ father and the discovery of a new brother gets a little lost in the narrative about the young women losing their material wealth.

 There's also some stereotyping here, and the clash of the two cultures can often feel predictable and formulaic, which results in jokes that are only mildly funny.
 But it's clear that overall the movie seeks to celebrate the beauty and richness of America’s Mexican heritage and offers this message within the context of family and love.